-Making use of both Technical and Fundamental Analysis will give the trader the best edge in the market.
+Making use of both Technical and Fundamental Analysis is VERY important.
+This will give the trader the best edge in the market.

 The above information is a very short introduction to Forex Trading for beginners.
 It provides a very broad idea of what the Forex market is and how people can participating in it.

 The Forex market is a very unforgiving place, especially to a beginner.
 We strongly advise any beginner trader to invest in Forex training.